-- Vehicles with cargo areas that open directly into passenger space or that have a back seat which can fold down, are particularly risky. - Keep the back shelf under the rear window free of loose articles, even tissue boxes. - Install a cargo barrier or use the cargo blind/curtain provided in station wagons, hatchbacks, four-wheel drives and panel vans. - Only cargo barriers approved to Australian/ New Zealand Standard should be used and installed by an approved fitter.
+- Consider where you place luggage and loose items in your vehicle.
+Ensure you secure these items in an area away from passengers. - Keep the back shelf under the rear window free of loose articles, even tissue boxes. - Install a cargo barrier or use the cargo blind/curtain provided in station wagons, hatchbacks, four-wheel drives and panel vans. - Only use cargo barriers approved to the Australian/New Zealand Standard and installed by an approved fitter.

 - Ensure luggage such

 as prams and groceries

 are carefully packed in the

 boot space so it is evenly distributed

 across the width of the cargo area,

 close to the seatback.

-- Don't pack luggage higher than the back of the seat.
+- Do not pack luggage higher than the back of the seat.